DIGITAL PADESKY STORE LINKS

 Christine Padesky helps a depressed client explore her “hot thoughts” using the 7 column thought record.
 Watch an entire therapy session with narrative commentary about each section of the thought record.
 This session is a vivid demonstration of the integration of technique with a collaborative therapy alliance.

 Viewers comment on the helpfulness of this video to demonstrate the pacing and timing of a therapy session when using a thought record.
-It has been especially helpful to see how empathic and conversational the therapy session can be even while teaching skills in a structured way.
+It is especially helpful to see how empathic and conversational the therapy session can be even while teaching skills in a structured way.

 VATR PRODUCT REVIEW Excellent Demonstration (submitted by a Clinical Psychologist ) “I am an advanced CBT therapist and trainer.
 This video is an excellent demonstration of how a therapist can elicit automatic thoughts and teach cognitive restructuring skills for a depressed patient using the format in the book Mind Over Mood.
 Dr. Padesky is very directive while at the same time she highlights many general therapeutic skills such as empathy, patience, two way communication, collaboration, and affirmation of patient qualities.
 She also explains some key concepts related to cognitive therapy such as automatic thoughts, underlying assumptions, and core beliefs; and provides insightful commentary about responding to challenges related to working with depressed patients.
 I highly recommend this video for any therapist learning cognitive restructuring.”